clach04/Esp8266_Wifi_Matrix_Clock/posix.md

 It can be abbreviated as CST6CDT , The default posixrules is to use the rule M3.2.0/2:00,M11.1.0/2:00 and dstoffset is one hour ahead of STD.

+## Sample IANA to posix strings

-and some common posix string:
+Some common posix string:

 |Region|Posix String|
 :-|-: